ryanrclewis/saintstombs/content/saints/regions/italy.md

 Praia A Mare, Province of Cosenza, Calabria region

-- Santuario Diocesano della Madonna della Grotta
+- Santuario Diocesano della Madonna della Grotta (Via Della Pace)

   - Our Lady of the Grotto

 Prato Province of Prato, Toscana region (just northwest of Florence)